wheresrhys/fetch-mock-jest/README.md

 # fetch-mock-jest

-Wrapper around [fetch-mock](http://www.wheresrhys.co.uk/fetch-mock) - a comprehensive, isomorphic mock for the [fetch api](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) - which provides an interface that is more idiomatic when working in [jest](https://jestjs.io)
+Wrapper around [fetch-mock](http://www.wheresrhys.co.uk/fetch-mock) - a comprehensive, isomorphic mock for the [fetch api](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) - which provides an interface that is more idiomatic when working in [jest](https://jestjs.io).

+The example at the bottom of this readme demonstrates the intuitive API, but shows off only a fraction of fetch-mock's functionality.
+Features include:

+- helpers for all common http methods and for responding a limited number of times
+- delayed responses
+- spying on real network requests
+- support for advanced fetch behaviours, such as streaming responses and aborting

 # Installation